jeremyweader/cmkbeat/README.md

 CMKBeat uses Glide for dependency management.
 To install glide, see https://github.com/Masterminds/glide

-or (in most cases) run "go get github.com/Masterminds/glide.
+or (in most cases) run "go get github.com/Masterminds/glide".

-To install all dependencies, simply run

-"glide up"

-in the cmkbeat directory, and to build the cmk binary and default configuration files, either
+To install all of the dependencies and build the binary, run

-"make"
--or-
-"go build"
+"make all"

-will do the trick.
-Once you have built the cmkbeat binary, you can simply copy the executable and configuration files into your desired directories, and there is a systemv style init script in the 'services directory.
+in the cmkbeat directory.
+Once built, you can simply copy the executable and configuration files into your desired directories, or run
-You can also just run

 "make install"

 to install everything to the default locations.
+If installing manually, there is a sysv init script in the system/ directory.

+### Run

 To start cmkbeat manually, run